 Mitigating Unconscious Bias in HealthCare

-Unconscious bias is a normal psychological process that is instinctual and necessary for human survival.
+Unconscious bias is a psychological process that is instinctual and necessary for human survival.
 However, we live in a society where structural racism and other systems of oppression influence our unconscious biases in detrimental ways.
-Unconscious bias is a type of interpersonal oppression.
+Unconscious bias is a type of interpersonal oppression and can perpetuate oppressive systems and structures.

 Research has convincingly shown that unconscious bias contributes to racial and other disparities in hiring, evaluation, leadership selection, and patient care.
 In order to address its harmful effects, we must be able to recognize and mitigate unconscious bias.